3-2-1 Newsletter (7-16-2020)

 Risks During Retirement

-risk capacity (decreased ability to maintain retirement lifestyle in a depressed market): leverage income source unaffected by market performance such as annuities, reverse mortgages, and Social Security.
+Risk capacity (decreased ability to maintain retirement lifestyle in a depressed market): leverage income sources unaffected by market performance such as annuities, reverse mortgages, and Social Security.

-sequence of returns (selling depressed assets for income): leverage income source unaffected by market performance such as annuities, reverse mortgages, and Social Security.
+Sequence of Returns (selling depressed assets for income): leverage income sources unaffected by market performance such as annuities, reverse mortgages, and Social Security.

-cognitive decline (diminished ability to manage assets): prioritize income sources with set payment amount and frequency such as annuities, pensions, Social Security, and reverse mortgages.
+Cognitive decline (diminished ability to manage assets): prioritize income sources with set payment amounts and frequency, such as annuities, pensions, Social Security, and reverse mortgages.

-earnings capacity (reduced ability to return to the labor market): prioritize funding essential expenses with secure income sources such as annuities, cash-value life insurance, pensions, Social Security, reverse mortgages.
+Earnings capacity (reduced ability to return to the labor market): prioritize funding essential expenses with secure income sources such as annuities, cash-value life insurance, pensions, Social Security, and reverse mortgages.

 Risks will always be in play whether saving for or spending in retirement.
-Knowing what they are as well as how to manage them is your best defense.
-This begins with identifying and developing strategies as part of a comprehensive retirement income plan that incorporates strategies to mitigate risks.
+Knowing what they are and how to manage them is your best defense.
+This begins with identifying and developing strategies as part of a comprehensive retirement income plan incorporating strategies to mitigate risks.